-This is a book that reminds you that the ordinary is extraordinary, that small lives are the same size as any other life and that tragedy and comedy are very close relatives.
+This is a book that reminds you that the ordinary is extraordinary, that small lives are the same size as any other and that tragedy and comedy are close relatives.
 The End of Vandalism is a novel about ordinary people doing ordinary things – what marks it out is not its subject but its style, which is stunning.
 This is the everyday not as soap opera but as Breughel.

 The book is a series of exquisite pictures of daily events.
 It wouldn’t be true to say that nothing much happens – we have a marriage breakdown, a wedding, a stillbirth, an election, a snowstorm.
 But nothing is overdramatized; life happens as it happens to us all.
 It’s the stark accuracy of observation that is most striking about Drury’s style; quiet, even in a book littered with lines like: